 The following materials relate to sexism, feminism, gender inequality, and women's rights.
 To learn more about an item or to purchase a book, please click on its title.
-Through a special partnership agreement, up to 15% of all book purchases made through Amazon.com (by clicking a link below and ordering the book online) will go toward supporting this web site.
+As an Amazon Associate,, up to 15% of all book purchases made through Amazon.com (by clicking a link below and ordering the book online) will go toward supporting this web site.

 - Bergoffen, D., Gilbert, P. R., Harvey, T., & McNeely, C. L. (Eds.).
 (2011).
 Confronting Global Gender Justice: Women's Lives, Human Rights.
 New York: Routledge.